Kannan-Marimuthu/ReplatformingWorkshop/README.md

     <artifactId>mysql-connector-java</artifactId>
 </dependency>
 ````
-The dependency on h2 (an in-memory database) is only introduced for the convenience of this lab.
+The dependency on [h2](http://www.h2database.com/html/main.html) (an in-memory database) is only introduced for the convenience of this lab.
 We would normally recommend using a MySQL database for local development in order to get our development environment as close to production as possible.

-- Remove the spring-web dependency in test scope since it is now provided by spring-boot-starter-web.
+- Remove the ````spring-web```` dependency in test scope since it is now provided by ````spring-boot-starter-web````.
 ````
 - <dependency>
 -     <groupId>org.springframework</groupId>